The Student Organization Advisor

 APPROVAL & POLICY REQUIREMENTS

-- Authorizing spending by signing 1180s, purchase orders, and check requests, or delegate signature authority to a secondary advisor (often another staff member or department secretary)
+- Authorizing spending by granting organization permission to reserve check out card, arranging to pay for student group expenses, or delegate signature authority to a secondary advisor (often another staff member or department secretary)

 - Authorizing Procurement Card (P-card) purchases